micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-31-rashi_en.md

 ### passuk 2
 <b>Moshe went, etc. I cannot any longer go forth and return.</b> Perhaps his strength waned?
 The Torah therefore teaches, “His appearance was not dulled, and his freshness did not fade.”
 Then what is meant by “I cannot”?
 I am not permitted, for authority was removed from me and conferred on Yehoshua.
-<b>For Adonoy has said to me.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This explains “I cannot any longer go forth and return” — for Adonoy said to me.
+<b>For Hachem has said to me.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This explains “I cannot any longer go forth and return” — for Hachem said to me.
 <b>I am . . . today.</b> Today my days and years are completed — today is the day I was born, and today is the day I will die.
 Another interpretation: To go forth and return with respect to words of Torah. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This teaches that he was sealed off from the masoretic teachings and the wellsprings of wisdom.

 ### passuk 3